jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/internet-of-things-clock.md

 * [WWV Radio Station](http://en.wikipedia.org/wiki/WWV_%28radio_station%29)
 * [What Will You Do If WWVB Goes Silent?](https://hackaday.com/2018/08/20/what-will-you-do-if-wwvb-goes-silent/)

+# Network Time Protocol (NTP)
+Sometimes, knowing the time of day or having prcise timing signal is a prime concern.
+For example, imagine a relay that has to be activated at a certain time or a data logger that has to store values at precise intervals.

+The first thing that comes in your mind is to use an RTC (Real Time Clock) chip.
+But these chips are not precise and will need manual adjustments.
+Also, you still need a source for the time of day to set it properly.

+The solution here is to use Network Time Protocol (NTP).
+It’s a standard Internet Protocol (IP) for synchronizing the computer clocks to some reference over a network.
+The protocol can be used to synchronize all networked devices to Coordinated Universal Time (UTC) within a few milliseconds (50 milliseconds over the public Internet and under 5 milliseconds in a LAN environment).
+NTP sets the clocks of computers to UTC, any local time zone offset or day light saving time offset is applied by the client.
+In this manner clients can synchronize to servers regardless of location and time zone differences.

+>**NOTE:** Coordinated Universal Time (UTC) is a world-wide time standard,
+>closely related to GMT (Greenwich Mean Time).
+>UTC does not vary, it is the same world wide.

+## NTP Architecture
+NTP uses a hierarchical architecture.
+Each level in the hierarchy is known as a stratum.
+At the very top are high-precision timekeeping devices, such as atomic clocks, GPS or radio clocks, known as stratum 0 hardware clocks.
+Stratum 1 servers have a direct connection to a stratum 0 hardware clock and therefore have the most accurate time.
+Each stratum in the hierarchy synchronizes to the stratum above and act as servers for lower stratum computers.

+## How NTP Works?
+NTP can operate in a number of ways.
+The most common configuration is to operate in client-server mode.
+The basic working principle is as follows:

+1. The client device, such as ESP8266, connects to the server using the User Datagram Protocol (UDP) on port 123.
+1. A client then transmits a request packet to a NTP server.
+1. In response to this request the NTP server sends a time stamp packet.
+1. A time stamp packet contains multiple information like UNIX timestamp, accuracy, delay or timezone.
+1. A client can then parse out current date & time values.

 ## NTP Server
 The NTP acronym stands for [Network Time Protocol][07], which is an Internet networking communication protocol for clock synchronization